pkp/pkp-docs/orcid/en/introduction.md

 ## What does the ORCID plugin do?

 The ORCID Profile Plugin for OJS/OPS versions 3.1.2 and above allows an OJS journal and an OPS preprint server to:
--Collect and authenticate a contributor’s ORCID iD using the ORCID API ([ORCID member organizations](https://orcid.org/members) can use the ORCID Member API, non-member organizations can use the ORCID Public API - see descriptions of each API below).
+* Collect and authenticate a contributor’s ORCID iD using the ORCID API ([ORCID member organizations](https://orcid.org/members) can use the ORCID Member API, non-member organizations can use the ORCID Public API - see descriptions of each API below).
--Automatically send an email to contributors requesting their ORCID iD authentication.
+* Automatically send an email to contributors requesting their ORCID iD authentication.
--Display a contributor’s authenticated ORCID iD on the journal article or preprint page, which will link to the contributor’s ORCID record.
+* Display a contributor’s authenticated ORCID iD on the journal article or preprint page, which will link to the contributor’s ORCID record.
 For example:

 ![Image of journal displaying authenticated iDs on the article page](./assets/orcid-id-example.png)*Example of a journal displaying authenticated iDs on the article page*